rieske/event-sourced-account/accounts/README.md

 ### Implementation

-The service is test driven bottom up.
+The service is test driven bottom up: domain -> event sourcing -> external API.

+#### The basics
 I started with the basic operations in the account - deposit and withdrawal, open and close.
 This captures the basic business rules of when an account can be interacted with, what amounts can be deposited and withdrawn and under what circumstances.
+Money transfer is nothing but a withdrawal from one account and deposit to another that has to happen within a transaction.

+#### Concurrency
-Then follows the event sourcing part - I'm aware of consistency issues when concurrent modifications are attempted and event sourced implementation can easily prevent those as well as providing a transaction log and potential to emit certain external events for other systems to react to.
+Then follows the event sourcing part - I'm aware of consistency issues when concurrent modifications are attempted and event sourced implementation can easily prevent those as well as provide a transaction log, potential to build custom projections of past events and potential to emit certain external events for other systems to react to.

-Firstly, a naive in-memory event store backed by Maps and Lists - after basic logic was in place and events were emitted from operations with account, I had to test for potential concurrency issues that might arise as the system can be called by many external clients at the same time.
-The not-so-nice account consistency test where a single account is hammered by multiple threads was quick to reveal some of the things that will go wrong.
+Firstly, a naive in-memory event store backed by Maps and Lists - after basic logic was in place and events were emitted from operations with account, I had to test for potential concurrency issues that might arise as the service can be called by many external clients at the same time.
+The not-so-nice account consistency test where a single account is hammered by multiple threads was quick to reveal some of the things that will go wrong in a multithreaded environment.

-After patching the in-memory event store, I drove the implementation for a sql event store, initially serializing the payloads to json.
-Extended the same tests that I used with in-memory event store to also run with H2 embedded database.
+After patching the in-memory event store, I drove the implementation for a sql event store, initially serializing the payloads to json and later to msgpack - both to ensure extensibility and to be as lightweight as possible.
+Then, extended the same tests that I used with in-memory event store to also run with H2 embedded database.
 And then with MySql just to be sure (those are slow ones and are not part of the main build).
-I am sure there is a better way to parameterize those tests than test inheritance, but this works for now.
-All in all, I found this pretty cool as I was able to validate all the core functionality, including consistency very quickly with multiple event store implementations.
+At this point, I was able to validate all the core functionality, including consistency very quickly with multiple event store implementations.
+No mocks, all the tests exercise the full functionality via the eventstore API.
 And event store here is key to ensuring consistency in a multithreaded environment.
+Specifically the constraints that the database provides - remove the (aggregateId, sequenceNumber) primary key and all but consistency tests will pass.

+#### External API
-Next came the API, repeated some of the same tests for basic functions with RestAssured, plugged in H2 event store and drove the implementation with the help of Spark.
+Next came the external API, repeated some of the same tests for basic functions with RestAssured, plugged in H2 event store and drove the implementation with the help of Spark.

+#### Idempotency
 What can be important when dealing with money and especially when requests come over an unreliable network (and network is unreliable by definition) is idempotency.
 When a client request gets interrupted due to whatever reason, the client might not know whether the